conradakunga/Blog/_posts/2026-03-20-code-housekeeping-part-13-use-as-for-database-column-aliases.md

 **Code Housekeeping** refers to general rules of thumb that make code easier to **read**, **digest**, and **modify** for other developers, **yourself** included.

-In this post we will look at the issue of **database column** [aliases](https://blog.greglow.com/2019/04/29/t-sql-101-15-using-column-and-table-aliases-in-sql-server-queries/).
+In this post, we will look at the issue of **database column** [aliases](https://blog.greglow.com/2019/04/29/t-sql-101-15-using-column-and-table-aliases-in-sql-server-queries/).

 A typical query would look like this: